-When a new member first joins a destructive group, there is a very strong sense of community, unconditional love, joy, happiness etc. Later, when the member is indoctrinated, he or she learns that this sense of belonging very much depends on good behavior.
+When a new member first joins a destructive group, there is a very strong sense of community, unconditional love, joy, happiness etc. You can read more about what is said to maniplate them here.
+Later, when the member is indoctrinated, he or she learns that this sense of belonging very much depends on good behavior.

 If they break the rules, criticize the leadership, express negative emotions such as anger or distrust of the leader, they quickly find themselves ostracized by the group until they sort out the 'problem' (any problem is usually the fault or responsibility of the member, not the leader!)